-Cyber-HUMINT is frequently understood to mean social engineering activities– which, in the context of information security, means the psychological manipulation of people into divulging confidential information, or performing actions they do not want to do.
+Cyber-HUMINT is frequently understood to mean social engineering activities – which, in the context of security, means the psychological manipulation of people into divulging confidential information, or performing actions they do not want to do.
 On the hacker’s side, these activities are conducted primarily for the purposes of information gathering, fraud, or restricted system access.
 Frequently, social engineering is used so that hackers can obtain the sensitive information of their targets – like passwords, credit cards, or any information that is valuable to the hacker, and that can be potentially sold or traded online.

-On the side of security experts and intelligence analysts, Cyber-HUMINT is leveraged for counterintelligence purposes.
-At CyberProof, for example, our intelligence professionals operate by using Cyber-HUMINT to identify individuals or groups that are secretly trading sensitive information belonging to CyberProof’s customers, as well as those who are conducting other forms of malicious activity.
+On the side of cyber security experts and intelligence analysts, Cyber-HUMINT is leveraged for counterintelligence purposes.
+At CyberProof, for example, our cyber threat intelligence professionals operate by using Cyber-HUMINT to identify individuals or groups that are secretly trading sensitive information belonging to CyberProof’s customers, as well as those who are conducting other forms of malicious activity.